ansys/ansys-pyensight-vscode/README.rst

 Alternatively, you can launch the panel after a Python debug session has been started using **PyEnSight: Launch WebView** on the command palette.
 You should always use this command when a breakpoint is hit and at least a ``Session`` object is available.

-Both PyEnsight launch commands are also available as options when you right-click in Visusal Studio Code's text editor or select from the **Run** submenu on the top right of its UI.
+Both PyEnsight launch commands are also available as options when you right-click in Visual Studio Code's text editor or select from the **Run** submenu on the top right of its UI.

 Other commands